krondorl/rust-learning-notes/README.md

 ## Rust by Example

-A very practical learning resource is [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example/), which features runnables examples and ideas.
+A very practical learning resource is [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example/), which features runnables, examples and ideas.

 ## Topics